Call for Industrial PhD Projects in Data-driven Life Science 2025

 The industrial PhD supervisors are welcome to announce the recruitment via a joint international announcement coordinated by SciLifeLab.
 However existing employees of the industry can also apply to these PhD student positions.

-Application Process of the PhD student candidates
+Application process of the PhD student candidates

-Evaluation of the PhD Candidates
+Evaluation of the PhD student candidates

 All supervisors with approved projects can start the recruitment process of their PhD candidate at their local department and company according to the timelines set by the DDLS program.
 The purpose of the joint timelines is to promote the national aspect of the program.